TIPS AND ADVICE

 1. At my practice, I give the first surgery recheck consult for free.
 Or you can just give the first consult for free.
 This allows the client to download the app and see how easy it is to use!

 2. Most vets will charge on a case by case basis.
 This means, some of the consults are charged, and some consults are done for free.
 In my practice, if I ask a client to send me a picture or video or text update, I may not charge.
 The really quick questions and answers I may not charge if they are a good client, or I may leave a consult open if I know it may take several days to resolve (having daily exchanges) before charging the client.

-3. At my practice, I charge half of my exam fee for my app consult fee which is $25.
-If I ask the client to bring the pet in for the remainder of the exam, then I charge the remainder of the fee ($25) in the hospital.
+3. At my practice, I charge a consult fee (which is similar to my recheck exam fee in house) and this is $40.
+If I ask the client to bring the pet in for the remainder of the exam, then I charge the remainder of the exam in the hospital.

 4. After hours or in-depth consults will range from $35-$75.